Deep Drawing Operation in Sheet Metal

 Applications

 The deep drawing process is used to manufacture sheet metal parts in large volumes for various industries.
-Following are some of the application examples:
+Here is the list of application examples for deep drawing operation:

 • Automotive components.